-- are able to formulate and solve nonlinear engineering problems with the finite element method accounting for geometrical and material nonlinearities - can perform structural analyses, where the linear (1st order) theory is not valid (e.g. cables, - membrane structures, load bearing and stability analyses beyond limit loads), and they can assess the results.
+- are qualified to numerically solve nonlinear problems in engineering sciences by providing the methodological basis of the geometrically and physically nonlinear finite element method, - are able to set up and implement simple models for damage analyses by user defined subprograms, - can perform structural analyses, where the 1st order theory is not valid (e.g. cables, membrane structures, load bearing and stability analyses exceeding the load bearing capacity), and they can assess the results.